Samuel-tech22/Samuel-tech22/README.md

   👋 Hi, I’m @Samuel-tech22
-- 👀 I’m interested in web and mobile developmen.
+- 👀 I’m interested in web developmen and data sciens.
-- 🌱 I’m currently learning software developmen in Platzi.
+- 🌱 I’m currently learning software developmen.
 - 💞️ I’m looking to collaborate on web and mobile developmen.
 - 📫 How to reach me scandia022@gmail.com